dy-tea/awm/README.md

 An example configuration can be found in [config.toml](config.toml).
 You can copy this file to `~/.config/awm/config.toml` and modify it to your liking.

+### FIXME

+Current issues that need fixing:

+- pixman renderer is not working, crash cites drm syncobj
+- session lock appears to be broken (tested with swaylock and hyprlock)
+- workspace list run with continuous flag does not update on non-empty workspaces